Malcolm Foley, Ph.D.

 Malcolm Foley serves as Director of the Black Church Studies Program at Truett Seminary.

-In addition, Mr. Foley serves as the Special Advisor to the President for Equity and Campus Engagement for Baylor University.
-In this joint role, Mr. Foley facilitates engagement and interaction with and among the many diverse members of our community and works collaboratively to develop initiatives designed to foster a welcoming and inclusive campus for all.
+In addition, Dr. Foley serves as the Special Advisor to the President for Equity and Campus Engagement for Baylor University.
+In this joint role, Dr. Foley facilitates engagement and interaction with and among the many diverse members of our community and works collaboratively to develop initiatives designed to foster a welcoming and inclusive campus for all.

-Mr. Foley holds a B.A. in Religious Studies with a second major in Finance and a minor in Classics from Washington University in St. Louis.
-He then completed a Master of Divinity at Yale Divinity School, focusing on the theology of the early and medieval church.
-Mr. Foley is currently a sixth-year Ph.D. student in Baylor’s Department of Religion studying the history of Christianity.
-His dissertation investigates African American Protestants responding to lynching from the late 19thcentury to the early 20th century.
-From 2018-2020, Mr. Foley served as a student regent on the Baylor University Board of Regents.
-He is the Director of Black Church Studies at George W. Truett Theological Seminary and the director of discipleship at Mosaic Waco, where he serves with his wife, Desiree.
+Dr. Foley holds a B.A. in Religious Studies with a second major in Finance and a minor in Classics from Washington University in St. Louis.
+He then completed a Master of Divinity at Yale Divinity School, focusing on the theology of the early and medieval church, followed by a Ph.D. in Baylor’s Department of Religion studying the history of Christianity.
+His dissertation investigated African American Protestants responding to lynching from the late 19thcentury to the early 20th century.
+From 2018-2020, Dr. Foley served as a student regent on the Baylor University Board of Regents.
+He is the Director of Black Church Studies at George W. Truett Theological Seminary and a pastor at Mosaic Waco, where his wife, Desiree, is a deacon.